nikitavoloboev/data/focusing/rules.md

 ## Photos

-- Only keep good & memorable photos.
+- Take many photos.
+Keep good & memorable photos.
 Clean up the rest.
 Sort into albums.
-- Don't over edit photos & share freely.
+- Don't over edit 'day in life' photos & share freely.
-- Be confident in how I look and experiment with photos/videos.
-Not all photos/videos have to be shared.
+- Be confident in how I look.
+Experiment with photos/videos.
+Not all photos/videos need to be shared.
 It's the memories that count.

 ## Email